 TRH: Huh?
 Back where?

-Me: To Ikea.
-To get those babmboo cutlery trays.
+Me: To IKEA.
+To get those bamboo cutlery trays.
 Remember?

 TRH: I can make them you know.
 Just as good.